 This section is only initiated if the user opted to include a comparison with plate motion data.
 The Euler poles and rotation rate for each plate are read from the input file (euler\poles).
 The rotation vectors at the Euler poles are computed.
 At each individual grid point the corresponding plate's rotation vector is used to compute the plate motion direction.
-In case Euler poles for only a few plates are specified, e.g. 15 plates in HS3 NUVEL-1A (Gripp and

-Gordon, 2002), grid points which are assigned to a plate that is not represented by an Euler pole are not assigned a plate motion direction.
-No comparison of the mean $S{Hmax}$ orientation and the plate motion is computed at those grid points.
+Note that the mean $S{Hmax}$ orientations at the grid points are assigned to one of the 52 plates of the global model PB2002 of Bird (2003).
+In case that the Euler poles for only a few plates are specified, e.g. 15 plates in HS3 NUVEL-1A (Gripp and Gordon, 2002), grid points which are assigned to a plate that is not represented by an Euler pole are not assigned a plate motion direction.
+No comparison of the mean $S{Hmax}$ orientation and the plate motion is computed at those grid points (see Fig. 7).